Old Three Hundred: Growth

 When Austin began advertising his colony, he received a great deal of interest.
 He was selective in his choice of colonists, which set it apart from others of the time.
-Austin chose settlers whom he believed would be based appropriately industrious.
+Austin chose settlers who he believed would be appropriately industrious.
 Overall, Austin chose people who belonged to a higher economic class than most immigrants, and all brought some property with them.
 All but four of the men could read and write.
 This relatively high level of literacy had a great influence on the future of the colony.
 According to historian William C. Davis, because the colonists were literate, they "absorbed and spread the knowledge and news always essential to uniting people to a common purpose".

 Although Mexican law required immigrants to be Catholic, most of Austin's settlers were Protestant.
 Many chafed at being ruled by Catholics.
 Virtually all were of British ancestry.
 One-quarter of the families brought enslaved African Americans with them.
 Jared Groce brought 90 slaves, having had large plantations in the Southeast.
-According to historian Christopher Long, the Old Three Hundred "constituted the heart of the burgeoning slave empire in antebellum Texas."